furinalover8236/UTS-Hyprland/README.md

 ### Enable theme
 In Obsidian, open Settings.
 In the side menu, select Appearance.
-Next to Themes, select univstraineesaki from the dropdown list.
+Next to Themes, select 'Universal Trainee Saki' from the dropdown list.

 ## Star History